 Hole SC 15-03 was sited to test the central portion of the airborne magnetic anomaly This hole successfully intercepted considerable copper mineralization throughout the hole with the strongest section averaging 0.55 % Cu over 91 metres.
-(0.71% Cu equivalent - with gold, and silver).
 This intercept was in the lower part of the hole.
 Figures 10.3 and 10.4 show the mineralization in the lower part of SC 15-03.